 Click on the Additional Resources link on the right side of this webpage and read the information provided about the GSNS Program.
 Parents new to the program must read Understanding the Program which explains the public and private school choice options available.
 Parents of students continuing in the private school choice option must read Continuing Participation which explains how to continue a student’s eligibility.

-To newly qualify for the Georgia Special Needs Scholarship Program for the 2016-2017 school year a student must meet ALL the following requirements:
+To newly qualify for the Georgia Special Needs Scholarship Program for the upcoming school year a student must meet ALL the following requirements:

 - Student Eligibility Criteria 1- A student have must a parent/guardian who currently lives in Georgia and has been a resident for at least one calendar year.